“Diverse careers are available to musicians because people worldwide consume huge amounts of music-related products and services every day.”

 When the supply of a particular product or service exceeds the demand, prices fall.

-In the case of music recordings, the supply is now so abundant – especially via streaming services and the Web – that the cost of listening to recordings has plummeted, and few people buy CDs anymore.
-Even digital downloads are being replaced by streaming.
+In the case of music recordings, the supply is now so abundant – especially via streaming services and the Web – that the cost of listening to recordings has plummeted, and few people buy CDs and other physical recordings anymore.
+Even digital downloads have been replaced by streaming.

 A generation ago, people would spend sizable amounts to amass collections of physical recordings, and musicians could earn substantial royalties from sales.
-Nowadays, we pay little or nothing to access colossal streaming libraries, and we listen to free music across the Internet.
+Nowadays, we pay small monthly fees to access colossal streaming libraries, and we listen to free music across the Internet.
 As a result, musician revenues from recordings have become a tiny fraction of what they were in the past.

 When demand falls, prices also decline.

 According to the National Endowment for the Arts, attendance at classical concerts in the U.S. has been dwindling for years.
 Hence, ticket prices have dropped, and orchestras and concert presenters offer numerous heavily discounted tickets – many have reduced the number of concerts they put on, and some have ceased operations.

 Given the bountiful supply of free and almost-free recorded music along with the shrinking demand for classical concerts, musicians who want to sell concert tickets and recordings have to create demand.

 How do we do that?
 Here are 4 key principles to create demand for performances:

 - Gain deep understanding of your target audiences (see: Design Thinking for Audience Development).